GuideSep 22, 2025·12 min read

 Process Readiness

 Before automating a process, you need to understand it deeply.
 Process readiness means having clearly documented, repeatable workflows with defined inputs and outputs.
-If your team handles things “however they see fit,” AI won’t know which version to automate.
+Our AI automation services are built around this principle.
+If your team handles things "however they see fit," AI won't know which version to automate.
 Map your processes first, then identify which ones are high-volume, rule-based, and ripe for automation.

 3